THE BIBLE ANSWERS MORMON BELIEFS AND PRACTICES

 WHAT IS THE BIBLE?

 The Bible is a compilation of 66 books that we call the “canon” (rule or standard) of Scripture.
-The Bible is divided into two sections: The Old Testament which covers the period of human history from Creation to the Hebrew prophet Malachi in 400 B.C., and the New Testament which covers the period from the Birth of Christ (4 A.D.) to the Revelation of John in 95 A.D.
+The Bible is divided into two sections: The Old Testament which covers the period of human history from Creation to the Hebrew prophet Malachi in about 445 BC B.C., and the New Testament which covers the period from the Birth of Christ (4 B.C.) to the Revelation of John at about 95 A.D.
 The majority of the Old Testament was canonized long before Christ’s birth with two marginal books being solidified into the final Jewish canon at the Council of Jamnia in 90 A.D.
 Most of the New Testament books were accepted by 100 A.D. with the exception of six debatable books that were officially recognized into the Christian canon at the Third Council of Carthage in 397 A.D.
 1.Read more

 ARE PROPHETS AND APOSTLES FOR THE CHRISTIAN CHURCH TODAY? —1 CORINTHIANS 12:28: “And God hath set some in the church, first apostles, secondarily prophets...”